MediaComem/comem-archidep/ex/docker-compose-todolist.md

-# Deploy the PHP todolist with Docker Compose
+# Deploy a web application with Docker Compose

 The goal of this exercise is to learn to deploy a multi-container web application with Docker Compose.
 You will create a portable Compose file that